Article · Field notes

 A simple outdoor shower attached to (or near) the sauna structure.
 Inspiration includes a black wood panel wall with copper rain shower on a gravel/pebble base.
 Functional for rinsing off after the sauna or hot tub.

-A wooden deck ties together the sauna, hot tub, and shower into one cohesive area.
+A wooden deck ties the sauna, hot tub, and shower together into one area.
 Open question: is wooden decking sustainable enough long-term, or are alternatives needed?
-Dual-purpose design: adult wellness and kids’ water play area should coexist naturally.
-Keep it simple and practical — not over-engineered.
+Adult wellness and kids’ water play should coexist naturally.
+Keep it simple and practical, not over-engineered.

 The palette, in summary

-Across all these rooms, a few threads keep recurring.
-The colour palette stays within warm neutrals — cream, sand, honey wood — with sage green and terracotta as the two accent colours.
-Materials are natural and tactile: reclaimed wood, linen, lime plaster, rattan, natural stone.
+A few threads keep recurring across these rooms.
+Warm neutrals (cream, sand, honey wood) with sage green and terracotta as the accents.
+Natural, tactile materials: reclaimed wood, linen, lime plaster, rattan, natural stone.
 Built-in furniture wherever possible.
-Ambient, indirect lighting throughout — cottage-cosy, never harsh.
-And nothing — absolutely nothing — that makes you afraid to touch it.
+Ambient, indirect lighting throughout, cottage-warm, never harsh.
+Nothing that makes you afraid to touch it.

-If you’ve read this far and you’re an architect or interior designer who gets this aesthetic, we’d love to hear from you.
-We have the vision, the property, and the mood boards.
+If you’re an architect or interior designer and this aesthetic is your thing, get in touch.
+We have the vision, the property, the mood boards.
 We need the right creative partner to push it further.

 We're looking for an architect / interior designer